A human wrote this. Watch them prove it.

 They put it at the end.

 The code travels with the writing — end of a post, a cover letter, an email.
-When you see it, you can look it up and confirm: a human typed this.
+When you see it, look it up and watch it being written, keystroke by keystroke.

 In the wild